christiannkoch/Proactive-Caching-ACDC/README.md

 -   LRU – Least Recently Used
 -   SLRU – Segmented Least Recently Used
 -   TTL – Time To Live
-	- A double value that descirbes the time in seconds after which a segment will be deleted.
+	- A double value that describes the time in seconds after which a segment will be deleted.
 Example Parameter List = 259200.00;
 -   INFINITY – A Cache with infinite Size – nothing will be deleted
 -   RAND – Random Eviction
 -   ACDC– Adaptive Content-Aware Designed Cache